bisight/etl/README.md

 * weekdayname: Name of the day of the week (i.e. `tuesday`)
 * weekdayflag: Is this day a weekday? (i.e. Y or N for saturday+sunday)

+### ExpressionTransformer

+This transformer allows you to provide arbitrary expressions.

+Arguments:

+* outputColumnName: The name fo the column that will receive the result of the expression
+* expression: raw expression

+This transformer is powered by the [Symfony Expression Language Component](http://symfony.com/doc/current/components/expression_language/index.html).
+So all of it's features are automatically supported.

+For example, you can create simple math formulas:

+    -1 * my_column_a + my_column_b

+All columns in the row are available in as variable names in the expression.

 ## Jobs and Jobfiles

 You can load and run job configurations (combinations of an Extractor, multiple transformers, and multiple loaders) from a simple XML file.
 In this file you express which classes to use, and